Vicente-Labs/smart-condo/README.md

 - [ ] The system must use authentication via JWT (JSON Web Token)
 - [ ] The system must be responsive and optimized for various devices (desktop, tablet, mobile)
 - [ ] The system must ensure high availability and be scalable to handle large amounts of users and data
+- [ ] The system must provide real-time notifications for important updates